Code-Institute-Submissions/arc-bionics-new/README.md

     - The Wireframes that I had developed were in [Balsamiq](https://balsamiq.com)

     - Wireframes for the website including mobile layout can be found [Here](documentation/wireframes/MS1-Wireframes-Mockup.pdf)

+## Features

+    - Responsive on all device sizes, from handhelds to tablets by using Media Queries.

+    - Interactive Elements used across the website.

+    - Captivating hero image with an effect added to grasp user's attention.

+    - Adaptive Colour Theme used to bring the website together.

+## Technologies Used